dagger/dagger/docs/current/guides/757394-use-service-containers.md

 </TabItem>
 </Tabs>

-## Understanding the service lifecycle
+## Understand the service lifecycle

 If you're not interested in what's happening in the background, you can skip this section and just trust that services are running when they need to be.
 If you're interested in the theory, keep reading.